cth2015/cth-documentation-middleman/source/content/projects/art-science-and-technology-i.html.md

   title: AST Course Manual
   url: http://ast2014.herokuapp.com/
 ---
-ASTI showed that humanities students really love to code.
+Art, Science and Technology I showed that humanities students really love to code.
 To create fruitful interactions, humanities topics should be intertwined with actual coding.